azhuge233/SteamDB-FreeGames-dotnet/Things should be aware of.md

     - SteamDB has been trying things to protect their site from scraping, include adding fake record and hCaptcha, which is disgusting, this action has also affected non-scraping people's experience, you can search for compliants at [keylol.com](https://keylol.com) (or some other sites).

         So for the long-term interests (both scraping and visiting), setting a proper delay is important, and to be honest, the free games page is not that active since Steam itself does not always has new free games.

+    - If you access SteamDB too frequently, Cloudflare will mark your IP (or other signatures) and block your requests for a while.

 2. SteamDB's free games page